groverj3/groverj3.github.io/content/articles/2019-08-19_the-snakemake-tutorial-i-wish-i-had.md

 Also, you're probably wondering what happens when you don't actually have enough CPUs to run that rule with 10 threads.
 Just change the `--cores` argument at run-time to a lower number.
-It will reduce that rule's `threads` to the number specified at run-time.
+It will reduce that rule's `threads` to the number specified.

-Another thing to consider if that Snakemake has the ability to work with HPC job submission frameworks like SLURM and PBS.
+Another thing to consider is that Snakemake has the ability to work with HPC job submission frameworks like SLURM and PBS.
 Though, it's not really that difficult to include `snakemake --cores #` in a normal .pbs script.
 It also plays nice with containers (Docker and Singularity).
 So, if you package up your software in one